k88hudson/react-formation/forms-suck.md

 * verbose
 * too rigid to easily allow for new fields or changes in structure
+* abstractions quickly become useless/too rigid
 * error handling logic is complex, under-abstracted
 * prone to state bugs

-HTML forms (i.e. no javascript) are *much* simpler and less rigit, but the mechanisms available for validation and error messages are too primitive to allow for a good user experience.
+HTML forms (i.e. no javascript) are *much* simpler and less rigid, but the mechanisms available for validation and error messages are too primitive to allow for a good user experience.

 Verdict: they all suck.